 It’s a win/win solution when you take the bull by the horns and rise above with unique messaging.

 Let’s dive into how to identify your USP for your marketing strategy.

 A unique selling proposition is a simple statement that immediately helps your target audience understand what makes you different or special in your market.

 It’s your way of communicating the value you offer customers in one quick burst of words.
 It should mentally stop your audience in their tracks and get them to pay attention to your product or brand.

 From there, your USP’s messaging can expand and educate those newly-opened minds with further details about the benefits of buying from you.
 As a general recommendation, it is a good idea to test it via A/B testing for your online store.

 Expanding this idea further, your USP needs to have these qualities:

 - Focused on customer needs: It won’t help to come up with a “unique” angle that isn’t something your best-fit customers care about.

-- Assertive, yet meaningful: Don’t say things like, “we offer the best quality.”
-Create a memorable unique selling proposition that you can defend while making it clear how it sets you apart from competitors.
+- Assertive, yet meaningful: Don’t say things like, “We offer the best quality.”
+Create a memorable USP that you can defend while making it clear how it sets you apart from competitors.